gccunha015-old/nodejs-user-management-service/README.md

 ## About

-REST API service to authenticate users.
+REST API service to manage users.

 ### Built with